UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Shortcut Computation

-\subparagraph*{Parallelization.} Finally, we observe that~\ultra~allows for trivial parallelization.
-Our algorithm searches for candidate journeys once for every possible source stop (line~\ref{alg:mainLoop} of Algorithm~\ref{alg:preprocessing}).
-As these searches are mostly independent of each other, we can distribute them to parallel threads and combine the results in a final sequential step.
-Only the usage of the restricted candidate notion introduces a dependence between the searches for different source stops.
-As this is only a heuristic performance optimization, we simply relax the notion of candidate journeys again, only requiring that no shortcut representing the intermediate transfer has been found by the same thread yet.
+\subparagraph*{Parallelization.} Finally, we observe that~ULTRA~allows for trivial parallelization.
+The preprocessing algorithm searches for candidates once for every possible source stop~(line~\ref{alg:ULTRA:mainLoop} of Algorithm~\ref{alg:ULTRA:preprocessing}).
+As these searches are mostly independent of each other, they can be distributed to parallel threads and the results are then combined in a final sequential step.
+The only aspect of the algorithm that introduces a dependency between the searches for different source stops is the restricted candidate definition: a journey is only considered a candidate if no shortcut has yet been added for its intermediate transfer.
+If a shortcut was added by a different thread, the algorithm will not notice this.
+However, since this is merely a performance optimization, the algorithm remains correct if only shortcuts added by the current thread are considered.